By Matt Scott at the Riverside Stadium

 Brazil attacked with a purposeful and flowing style, Neymar, Leandro Damiao, Hulk and Oscar combining and interchanging flawlessly.
-GB’s first-half forward line of Daniel Sturridge, Craig Bellamy and Danny Rose, however, was static and completely devoid of ideas.
+Team GB's first-half forward line of Daniel Sturridge, Craig Bellamy and Danny Rose, however, was static and completely devoid of ideas.

 Throughout the starting XI on Friday, imbalances and a lack of thought were evident.

 With Micah Richards set to play at centre-back for the tournament, Pearce has failed to select a recognised right-back.
 The left-sided pair of Ryan Bertrand and Neil Taylor performed to their best in the role, but a natural desire to cut inside when on the ball often ruined the defence’s shape.

 Centrally, Richards looked far from imperious.
 Beaten in the air time after time by Damiao, the Manchester City man also clumsily gave away a penalty after Hulk had zipped past him in the area.
 The 24-year-old may be looking at the Olympics as a place to prove himself on the international stage; he failed to do so at the Riverside.

 Ahead of the back line sat a midfield trio of Ryan Giggs, Tom Cleverley and Joe Allen, and once again a lack of planning and forethought was clear.

 None of the three spotted a need to sit deep in order to limit Chelsea target Oscar’s influential grip on the game and collect the ball as Team GB attempted, and repeatedly failed, to work the ball out from defence.

 Giggs recycled the ball intelligently, as would be expected from him, but Allen lacked the clinical passing that saw him star for Swansea City last season, while Cleverley responded to the uncertainty by doing very little at all.